Raising Awareness: The Hidden Epidemic of Violence Against Children.

 YOUTH GANG VIOLENCE

-• Occurs in most often in a community settings between the acquaintances and strangers, includes the bullying and physical assault with or without use of weapons (such as guns and knives)
+• Occurs most often in community settings between acquaintances and strangers, including bullying and physical assault with or without the use of weapons (such as guns and knives)

 • Is concentrated among young adults aged 10–17 years